|

 peripheral view displayed on high resolution monitors installed

 at the driver's position and in the fighting compartment.
+Another feature provided by the "computerization" of

 the Merkava Mk4 is the introduction of "integrated training